 There are many benefits to refinancing your student loans, but before you start the process, here are some things to consider:

 Achieve your financial goals.
 What is your primary reason for refinancing?
 Are you looking to lower your monthly payment?
 Pay off the loan more quickly?
 Reduce the total cost of the loan?

 Know your credit score.
 The better your credit, the easier it will be to qualify and get favorable terms.

-Refinancing Is Not Consolidation
+Refinancing Is Not Consolidation: Refinancing vs. Loan Consolidation.

 Borrowers who choose student loan refinancing have worked hard to complete their degrees and establish their careers.
 It is time to reap the rewards of those efforts.
-Seize the opportunity to reduce your interest rates, pay down your debt faster and save more.
-Use your hard-earned money to fund your future, not your past.
+Seize the opportunity to potentially reduce your interest rates, pay down your debt faster, and save more.
+At Laurel Road, we believe your hard-earned money should fund your future — not your past.